make-all/tuya-local/ACKNOWLEDGEMENTS.md

  - [mvroosmalen1970](https://github.com/mvroosmalen1970) for assistance in supporting Eurom SaniWall 2000 heaters.
  - [petrkotek](https://github.com/petrkotek) for contributing support for Madimack Elite V3 pool heatpumps.
  - [irakhlin](https://github.com/irakhlin) for contributing support for Aspen ASP200 fans.
- - [vampywiz17](https://github.com/vampywiz17) for contributing support for TMWF02 fan controllers, Digoo and Woox smartplugs and powerstrips and simple switches with timers.
+ - [vampywiz17](https://github.com/vampywiz17) for contributing support for TMWF02 fan controllers, Digoo, Woox and MoesHouse smartplugs and powerstrips and simple switches with timers.
+Also sasistance with figuring out the formats used by Tuya for RGBW lighting.
  - [awaldram](https://github.com/awaldram) for confirming BHT-3000 support.
  - [bob-tm](https://github.com/bob-tm) for contributing support from Wetair WAW-H1210LW humidifiers.
  - [shakin89](https://github.com/shakin89) for assistance in supporting Beca BAC-002 thermostats.